 The Northern Cape province is one of the nine provinces of South Africa.
 The province has a very low population.
 Hills and bushland dominate the landscape.
 Additionally, a huge area of the province is part of the Kalahari desert.
 While in the wintertime temperatures drop below zero, the summertime is hot.
 In fact, temperatures up to 40 degrees are possible.

 Major cities are very rare.
-Small settlements appearing from time to time besides the road.
+Small settlements appear from time to time besides the road.
 The distances between cities are huge.
 Kimberly is the capital of the Northern Cape province.
 That is about three hours by car from Kathu.
-In the north locating Namibia and Botswana.
-Both sharing a long border with South Africa.
+In the north located Namibia and Botswana.
+Both share a long border with South Africa.

 Anyway, the Northern Cape has endless straightaway roads with a lot of space around.
 That reminds me of my time in the Midwest of the US.